Hopemen/lowermedia-sticky-js-menus/readme.txt

 adding a class it uses custom js files that have the main navigational selectors already defined.
 JS manipulates the menus by using the already defined tags.

-This plugin has been tested on a growing number of themes including: (will, in most cases, work on themes other than the following as well) twentythirteen, twentytwelve, twentyeleven,
+This plugin has been tested on a growing number of themes including: (will work with all themes with slight settings configuration) twentythirteen, twentytwelve, twentyeleven,